buddhist-uni/buddhist-uni.github.io/_content/articles/solitude_hudson-malcolm.md

   - academia
 ---

-> One does not obtain sīla, let alone the Dhamma, from the historical process.
+> One does not obtain *sīla*, let alone the Dhamma, from the historical process.